Top 10 Alternate Win Conditions in Magic: The Gathering

 Like Sovereign, Hellkite Tyrant is another six-cost creature who impresses with just his base stats; this 6/5 red dragon bears flying (soaring over ground blockers) and trample (dealing excess damage through blockers).
 Both traits work great since they make it tricky to completely defend Tyrant's attacks, and when he deals combat damage to a player, you steal all artifacts they control!

-Not only have they lost relics, but you've gained them, and if you control twenty or more artifacts at the start of your upkeep, you win the game.
+ot only have they lost relics, but you've gained them, and if you control twenty or more artifacts at the start of your upkeep, you win the game.
 Use Tyrant's own thievery alongside artifact generators like Production and Revel to win through sheer artifact abundance.
-I owe several victories to Tyrant, and despite his rarity and prowess, he's more affordable than I expected, costing well under ten dollars to purchase!

 Which card do you prefer?